matrix-org/matrix-spec-proposals/proposals/4048-signed-key-backup.md

 backup.
 However this removes the ability for a client to be able to write to the backup without being able to read from it.

-We propose to continue using a symmetric encryption algorithm in the backup, but to ensure authenticity by signing the backup data.
+We propose to continue using an asymmetric encryption algorithm in the backup, but to ensure authenticity by signing the backup data.

 ## Proposal